KCL-Planning/VAL/README.md

   * Note: bison on macOS running well
     * Edit YACC file at [libraries/VAL/src/Parser/pddl+.y] as needed
     * Run bison command from script (bison pddl+.y -o pddl+.cpp) directly through terminal

+## How to contribute to VAL

+Please submit any defects as [Issues](https://github.com/KCL-Planning/VAL/issues) via GitHub.
+If you are missing a feature, report it as an issue, but tag it as `[feature]` please.

+We appreciate community contributions to this open sourced code repository.
+By submitting a pull request you certify that the contribution is your original work, you ensure the contribution is compatible with this repository [license](LICENSE) terms, and you agree (including on behalf of your employer, if applicable) that the community is free to use your contributions.

+If you have a summer intern or a post-doc student and need a project for a few weeks or months, pick from the backlog of [Issues](https://github.com/KCL-Planning/VAL/issues), or just address the numerous c++ build warnings and help us modernize the codebase.